 Even St. Francis of Assisi received knowledge of his purpose in life through visions.
 “Whilst Francis was praying before an ancient crucifix … he heard a voice saying ‘Go, Francis, and repair my house, which as you see is falling into ruin’” (Robinson).
 In addition to visions, St. Francis knew through prayer that “the Divine Majesty… had designed to stoop down to this perishing world, and, through His poor little one… had resolved to bring healing salvation to his soul and to others” (The Little Flowers of St. Francis 3).

-Such instances of divine revelation clearly indicate that a hefty dose of prayer and spirituality ought to help one discover one’s calling.
-Nevertheless, Dante leaves other clues for those who might not be so religiously inclined, the largest of which is revealed in Canto XVII of Paradiso in which the Pilgrim’s great-great grandfather, Cacciaguida consoles him in regards to his future expulsion from Florence.
+Such divine revelation clearly indicates that a hefty dose of prayer and spirituality ought to help one discover one’s calling.
+Nevertheless, Dante leaves other clues for those who might not be so religiously inclined, the largest of which is revealed in Canto XVII of Paradiso, where the Pilgrim’s great-great-grandfather, Cacciaguida, consoles him in regards to his future expulsion from Florence.
 “You will learn how bitter as salt and stone is the bread of others” (17.68) warns Cacciaguida, but he also encourages the Pilgrim, telling him that his future work in exile will make an amazing impact: “This cry you raise shall strike as does the wind hardest at highest peaks” (17.133).
-The entire Canto, albeit indirectly, reveals that the Pilgrim’s expulsion from Florence will result in an ultimate good and bring him closer to his career as a writer- something which, in a later canto, will be presented as his calling.
-What Paradiso’s Canto VXII reveals is that various events in one’s life may lead one closer to his or her purpose in life.
+The entire Canto, albeit indirectly, reveals that the Pilgrim’s expulsion from Florence will result in ultimate good and bring him closer to his career as a writer- something which, in a later canto, will be presented as his calling.
+What Paradiso’s Canto XVII reveals is that various events in one’s life may lead one closer to his or her purpose in life.
 Even unfortunate events can bring one closer to her calling.

 Much can be learned from watching the Pilgrim as he gradually discovers his calling through the course of the Divine Comedy.
 He begins the Commedia in the dark wood of error, disoriented and lost: without a purpose or cause.
-Thought the Inferno, he hears dark prophesies about his future- obscure warnings of suffering and betrayal that continue as he ascends Mount Purgatory.
-As he follows his course, the Pilgrim expresses an intention of sharing news of the souls with their living friends and family, but word of writing his account down does not emerge until he arrives in Paradise.
+Through the Inferno, he hears dark prophesies about his future- obscure warnings of suffering and betrayal that continue as he ascends Mount Purgatory.
+As he follows his course, the Pilgrim intends to share news of the souls with their living friends and family, but word of writing his account down does not emerge until he arrives in Paradise.
 It is at that point that the Pilgrim begins to see the overall purpose in his journey, and as he approaches God, he becomes more at peace with his future and given vocation.
 By witnessing this progression, the reader can experience something akin to his or her own journey of self-discovery.
-More often than not, realization of one’s calling begins as a notion, and as life progresses, it becomes increasingly clear, until one knows beyond a shadow of a doubt that he or she is meant for a certain vocation.
+More often than not, the realization of one’s calling begins as a notion, and as life progresses, it becomes increasingly clear until one knows beyond a shadow of a doubt that he or she is meant for a certain vocation.